 Now, the name “couchsurfing” may evoke images of unkempt and under-employed travelers looking for a free place to crash, but in reality couchsurfing is a network of like-minded travelers who are passionate about travel and meeting others.
 Not to mention, it is a community filled with incredibly kind, generous, and hospitable humans opening up their home in the spirit of helping others.
-For those unfamiliar with couchsurfing, staying for free with strangers may sound unsafe but, on couchsurfing.com you are able to read the profiles of hosts as well as read reviews of the hosts left by previous couchsurfers.
+For those unfamiliar with couchsurfing, staying for free with strangers may sound unsafe, but on couchsurfing.com you have access to host profiles as well as reviews of hosts left by previous couchsurfers.
 On the website you select the city you wish to stay in and tens to thousands of hosts populate the page.
 Generally, there are more hosts in larger cities.
-We’ve couchsurfed over a dozen times in the United States, Chile, Germany, and Singapore.
+We’ve couchsurfed over a dozen times in the United States, Chile, Germany, Singapore, and Turkey.
 We have always felt safe and comfortable in the homes and apartments we’ve been invited into and continue to be humbled by the generosity of our hosts.

 Using couchsurfing we’ve slept on couches, but more often than not, in spare bedrooms, and once in an entire basement suite.
 We’ve had meals cooked for us, been shown around town, and been given the keys and left on our own for a night or two in the homes of trusting hosts.
 We’ve been hosted by men, women, couples, foreigners, professionals, students, roommates, and people of all ages.
 Many hosts are avid travelers, expats, or former “surfers” wanting to pay it forward.
 We almost always find kindred spirits as we exchange travel stories and world views with our hosts.
 Of course, sometimes we have more in common with some hosts than others.